Chuck Versus the DeLorean: Buy More

-Anna is frustrated with Morgan's immaturity and decides they need to take the next step in their relationship, arranging for them to get an apartment together.
-However, Morgan is broke.
-Devon overhears the situation and offers to lend him the money for an apartment, provided he pays him back.
-When Morgan looks for Anna to tell her, a customer comes in with a used DeLorean for a stereo install and mentions he intends to sell it because the car can make only 22 mph before stalling and needs too much work.
+Anna is frustrated with Morgan's immaturity and says they need to take the next step in their relationship, arranging for them to get an apartment together.
+Morgan states he is broke, Devon overhears the situation and offers to lend him the money for an apartment, provided he pays him back.
+Morgan looks to Anna, but a customer comes in with a used DeLorean for a stereo install.
+He mentions he intends to sell it because the car can make only 22 mph before stalling and needs too much work.
 Morgan, Jeff and Lester are admiring the car, and Morgan offers to buy it with the money Devon lent him.

 Devon and Anna both find out.
 Anna is furious, and Devon threatens to pluck out all of the hair on his body one by one until the loan is repaid.
 In desperation, Morgan asks Chuck for a loan to pay back Devon.
 As he goes to withdraw the funds, Chuck discovers the money placed in his account by Jack (see above).
 Chuck borrows the DeLorean from Morgan and reports the theft to the police when Sheik Ahmad escapes in it.
-Because the DeLorean was seized by the police, Morgan is able to get his money back, pay off Devon with ten thousand to spare when the police impound his car; Anna is ecstatic that now Morgan has more than enough to afford the apartment.
-However, Morgan's ability to learn from mistakes is tried again as Jeff and Lester beckon him to the upgrade bay.
+Because the DeLorean was seized by the police, Morgan is able to get his money back, pay off Devon with ten thousand to spare.
+Anna is ecstatic that Morgan has more than enough to afford the apartment.
+Morgan's ability to learn from mistakes is tried again as Jeff and Lester beckon him to the upgrade bay.
 Morgan, Jeff and Lester are in the upgrade bay when a customer comes in with a Dodge Charger painted like the General Lee from The Dukes of Hazzard.